earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 > The original readers of Genji were in no hurry, and they appreciated a rich, copious work that required them to come forward, as it were, to meet it halfway, in a process of fully engaged listening or reading. ("Translating The Tale of Genji")

+####*Genji* and the critical tradition
+The continued vitality of *Genji* is shown in part by the number of adaptations that continue to be made of the work.
+Chief among these adaptations are translations, including translations into modern Japanese.
+As Royall Tyler notes, the first complete translation of *Genji* was [Yosano][sc] Akiko's 1913 translation of the work into contemporary Japanese ("Translating").

 Interpreters
 - translators